lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 # Fluid Gameplay in an Online Environment

 Curse of Myrra is a multiplayer game.
-As such, every action any player performs (moving, attacking, etc) has to go through a centralized server that changes the state accordingly and eventually sends back the new state to players.
+As such, every action any player performs (moving, attacking, etc) has to go through a centralized server that changes the state accordingly and sends back the new state to players.
 This introduces a huge source of problems when trying to render the game smoothly: there is an unreliable network in between.

-Below we go over the problems that arise from networking, how we solved some of them, and how we might improve these solutions in the future.
-This section is going to be long, full of explanations and videos showing different issues that arise from playing through a network.
-I HIGHLY encourage anyone reading this to actually try this stuff out by themselves.
+Here we'll go over the problems that arise from networking, how we solved some of them, and how we might improve these solutions in the future.
 The way we judge whether we have done a good job or not is if the game feels good to play.
-Ultimately, that is the only metric that matters here.
+Ultimately, that's the only metric that matters here.

 The main thing we will discuss is *movement*, as it is the most basic element of the game that needs to render smoothly.
 Constant jitters/stutters in movement are the hallmark of code that is not robust enough to handle multiplayer gameplay.

-Most of the ideas presented here are not new, and were taken primarily from the following articles:
+Most of the ideas presented here are not new.

+We recommend reading the articles below for an introduction to common problems caused by latency, standard solutions and examples of implementations, which will aid in understanding our specific implementation.

 - [Gabriel Gambetta's Series on Client-Server Game Architecture](https://www.gabrielgambetta.com/client-server-game-architecture.html)
 - [Valve's article on Source multiplayer networking](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking)